Frequently Asked Questions

 Please Note: Your email address must be the same as your PayPal account email address that we can pay you.
 If the information that you provide us is incorrect, or if your PayPal account is blocked or not activated, the payment will bounce back to us.

 You can edit your email address from the home page once you log in.
-You will need to go to the "Account" page, then to the "Change Login" tab.
+You will need to go to the "Account" page, then to the "Edit" tab and change your email address from there.

 We ask you, please, to keep your account details current and up to date.
 This is both so that we can pay you, and so that we can perform our research, if you choose to allow us to use your information.